Stevens Transport Makes History with Two Finalists

 For the fifth consecutive year, Kenworth, FASTPORT, and the U.S. Chamber of Commerce will award one military veteran who has transitioned to the trucking industry with a Kenworth T-680 truck through the Transition Trucking: Driving for Excellence Award.
 This year, Stevens Transport has two fleet members who have advanced from top ten finalists, US Army veterans Gail Losee and Ray Miller, selected to the prestigious final four.
 This is the first time two associates from the same carrier have been selected and Stevens Transport is proud to support both of these well-deserving candidates.

 “Truly America’s Heroes”

 “These drivers are truly America’s heroes,” Vice President of Driver Resources Angela Horowitz said.
 “We’d like to give special thanks to the service these two provided to our country, and we’re glad that these drivers chose Stevens to continue their new career with.
 The professionalism that these drivers display day in and day out is above and beyond and we look forward to seeing everything that Gail and Ray will accomplish during this process.”

-We’d like to give special thanks to the service these two provided to our country, and are glad that these drivers chose Stevens
+We’d like to give special thanks for the service these two provided to our country, and we’re glad that these drivers chose Stevens.

 Four days after graduating from high school, Ray Miller enlisted in the United States Army, where he would spend the next 26 years and ascend to the rank of Active Duty Master Sergeant Infantryman.
 He served more than ten assignments and combat tours to the Middle East, Europe, Korea, and the Balkans.